jamesrwhite/femto/README.md

 <h4>Pages and Fragments</h4>

-Femto is based on the concept of 'pages' and 'fragments'.
+Femto is based on the concept of 'pages', 'templates' and 'fragments'.
 A page maps directly to the URL at present, for example a request to yoursite.com/contact would try to load the page in pages/contact.php.
-A page can be compromised of any code you want and use multiple fragments, consider this 'Hello World' example:
+A page can be compromised of any code you want and use multiple fragments.
+A page can also 'use' a template, a template can consist of several fragments and common code you want to have on multiple pages.
+For example every page on your site is likely to need to use the header and footer fragments you have set up, a template would be a perfect use case for this.
+Consider the example set up below:

 <b>fragments/header.php</b>